chebbi603/ui-gen-dashboard/docs/react-ReactProjectStatus.md

 - Testing
   - No unit/e2e tests; add basic tests for API layer, validation, and UI rendering.
+  - See `docs/react-test-results.md` for current lint and build outcomes.

 - Performance
   - Large lists not virtualized; consider table virtualization for scalability.